Best Practice in Exams

 An exam is a formally-assessed test, usually written, designed to measure students’ progress and understanding of the subject.
 Types of exams can include:

-- Closed-book written exams – no material can be taken into the exam room and may typically include essay–based exams.
+- Closed-book written exams – no material can be taken into the exam room or used during an online exam; students free-write their responses.

-- Open-book exams – texts can be taken into the exam room.
+- Open-book exams – texts can be used during the exam, typically for written exams.

-- Crib sheet exams – a carefully constructed concise set of notes can be taken into the exam room.
+- Crib sheet exams – a carefully constructed concise set of notes can be used during the exam.

-- Portfolio exams – a portfolio of evidence is presented showing the level of student work, often used in art-based programmes.
+- Portfolio exams – the student presents a portfolio of evidence showing the level of their work.

 - Performance–based exams – practical exams often used in laboratory-based subjects (sciences) or performing arts.